Student-centric advice and objective recommendations

 Our reviews and recommendations are based on extensive research, testing, and feedback.
 We may receive commission from links on our website, but that doesn’t affect our editors’ opinions.
 Our marketing partners don’t review, approve or endorse our editorial content.
 It’s accurate to the best of our knowledge when posted.
 You can find a complete list of our partners here.

 The college application essay is often the most stressful part of the whole process, and it is no wonder why.
-Good writers know that writing a “wow essay” is a process that takes time and commitment.
+Writing a “wow essay” is a process that takes time and commitment.
 In addition, there is the added pressure of showing the reader that you are more than a compilation of numbers.
-You might have heard that you should “be yourself” when writing, but how do you start the process?
-Read our “Show, Don’t Tell” college essay primer so that your essay reflects your amazing self!
+You might have heard that you should “be yourself” when writing your college essay, but how?
+Read our “show, don’t tell” college essay guide so that your essay reflects your amazing self!

 “Discuss an accomplishment or event, formal or informal, that marked your transition from childhood to adulthood within your culture, community, or family.”